Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Results

 \subsection{Recovery of persona ground truth}

-SDR attenuation alone is not sufficient because a response format could trivially yield near-zero SDR by suppressing trait-relevant variance, leaving the resulting trait estimates uninterpretable.
-Because our personas have ground-truth target trait vectors by construction, we therefore check whether estimated traits preserve this signal via correlations with the persona ground truth.
+SDR attenuation alone is not sufficient because a response format could trivially yield near-zero SDR by suppressing domain-relevant variance, leaving the resulting profile estimates uninterpretable.
+Because our personas have ground-truth target profile vectors by construction, we therefore check whether estimated scores preserve this signal via correlations with the persona ground truth.

 Figure~\ref{fig:sdr_validity_tradeoff} summarizes the resulting SDR--recovery relationship.
-Under Likert, models often achieve higher ground-truth recovery, but their SDR shifts are consistently large, placing most points in the red (avoid) region---meaning that in self-presentational contexts, the inferred trait profiles can be substantially distorted by desirability-driven responding.
+Under Likert, models often achieve higher ground-truth recovery, but their SDR shifts are consistently large, placing most points in the red (avoid) region---meaning that in self-presentational contexts, the inferred profiles can be substantially distorted by desirability-driven responding.
 The dominant effect of our proposed desirability-matched GFC is therefore the large SDR reduction: for every model, switching from Likert to GFC produces a pronounced leftward shift, typically moving into the yellow/green (negligible-to-moderate SDR) region.
-This mitigation comes with a cost in ground-truth recovery, but the drop is generally limited: most GFC points remain in the acceptable-to-strong convergent-validity bands ($r\ge 0.50$), indicating that GFC suppresses desirability-driven distortion while largely preserving trait signal.
+This mitigation comes with a cost in ground-truth recovery, but the drop is generally limited: most GFC points remain in the acceptable-to-strong convergent-validity bands ($r\ge 0.50$), indicating that GFC suppresses desirability-driven distortion while largely preserving profile signal.

+We therefore use the randomly assigned persona target profiles as the central baseline for evaluation, rather than an unprompted ``default'' condition.
+Because each synthetic persona comes with an explicit ground-truth Big Five target, this baseline lets us ask not only whether a format attenuates SDR, but also whether it preserves the intended behavioral signal.
+Without such an explicit target, a response format could appear to reduce SDR simply by collapsing responses toward the mean.
+The practical implication is therefore not ``always use GFC'' but \emph{SDR-aware evaluation}: Likert may be preferable when maximizing recovery of a prompted persona under strictly honest conditions, whereas desirability-matched GFC is preferable in evaluative settings---such as comparative auditing or safety/fairness/value surveys---where self-presentational pressure can distort Likert profiles.